MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

     1. Send the URL to the host using `postMessage`.
     1. Register an event handler to print a message sent from the host.

-1. In the `Form1.cs` file, update `InitializeAsync` to match the following code snippet.
+1. In the `Form1.cs` file, update `InitializeAsync` to match the following code snippet:

     ```csharp
     async void InitializeAsync()